Skip to content Skip to footer

 Our style sets us apart.
 It's more casual, direct, and simple—akin to how friends message each other.
 We sidestep traditional news articles format, opting for bullet points and concise content units that provide the right amount of info, a touch of wit, and useful links to original sources.

 What really sets us in a league of our own is our exclusive use of WhatsApp as a delivery channel.
-Unlike our competitors who have full-blown websites and direct their messaging products towards driving website traffic, we're all about the messaging experience.
+Unlike our competitors who have full-blown websites and direct their messaging products towards driving website traffic, we're all about the mobile messaging experience.
 I like to paraphrase McLuhan saying that in Pamplonews, “The message is the Medium”.

 Being small allows us to cultivate a personal rapport with our readers.
 We engage with them, gather insights through surveys and direct messages, and Whatsapp is the ideal platform for fostering this interactive connection.